 Our first home was purchased in August of 1950.
 We began placing young men in 1951.
 Her vision was to have home parents – a married couple with experience working with children – live with the young boys on a ranch and give them love, understanding and support while teaching them how to become productive citizens.
-Ettie Lee Youth and Family Services still has one home parent couple – Dean and Kathy Binks – who were hired by Ettie Lee over 30 years ago and still live in one of our homes in Fontana, California.
+Although Ettie Lee Youth and Family Services no longer employs home parent couples, the last couple, Dean and Kathy Binks retired in 2012, were hired by Ettie Lee over 30 years ago.

 Ettie Lee’s accomplishments have been recognized by a variety of organizations.
 She was named Los Angeles Times Woman of the Year in 1965; National Teacher of the Year in 1966, and Brigham Young University’s Woman of the Year in 1967.